matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 In contrast to Ethereum, zkSync Era ecrecover always return a zero address for the zero digests.
 Be careful with adapting crypto primitives that rely on that, specifically, it affects [secp256k1 mul verification via ecrecover](https://ethresear.ch/t/you-can-kinda-abuse-ecrecover-to-do-ecmul-in-secp256k1-today/2384).

+## Native AA vs EIP 4337

+The native account abstraction of zkSync and Ethereum's EIP 4337 aim to enhance accounts' flexibility and user experience, but they differ in critical aspects listed below:

+1. **Implementation Level**: zkSync's account abstraction is integrated at the protocol level, providing a unified transaction flow.
+On the other hand, EIP 4337 introduces a separate transaction flow on top of Ethereum's existing one.
+2. **Account Types**: zkSync introduces Smart Contract Accounts and Paymasters.
+Smart Contract Accounts are fully programmable, offering a wide range of customizations.
+Paymasters sponsor transactions, allowing users to pay fees in ERC20 tokens.
+EIP 4337, however, does not introduce a concept equivalent to Paymasters.
+3. **Transaction Processing**: In zkSync, an operator bundles transactions and sends them to the bootloader, the entry point contract.
+In contrast, EIP 4337 introduces Bundlers, nodes that bundle user operations and send them to a dedicated entry point contract.
+4. **Incentives**: The incentive for running a Bundler node in EIP 4337 is a cut of the transaction fees. zkSync does not have an equivalent concept, but Paymasters can cover transaction fees.
+5. **Flexibility**: Both offers increased flexibility compared to traditional Ethereum accounts, but zkSync's account abstraction, with its Smart Contract Accounts and Paymasters, provides more possibilities for user-friendly and secure account management.

 ## Recommendations

 ### Use the proxy pattern at the early stage of the protocol